Is your Scrum/Kanban implementation not going smoothly yet?

 “State of Agile” surveys, Scrum courses, and LinkedIn posts might give you the impression that 90% of the industry has got Agile all figured out and implemented splendidly.

 In reality, what commonly passes for “Agile” is a weak mashup of Scrum/Kanban/SAFe ideas inside a little-changed management system.
-Many organizations won’t advertise this, but they are on their first or second Agile reboot, and things are not necessarily better.
+Many teams get some form of Agile going and then stop improving, far short of their potential.
+Too many others are on their first or second Agile reboot.

 It takes a lot of effort, time, and leadership to transform even a single team – let alone an organization – and results are not guaranteed.
 However, enough teams and organizations have done it successfully, so the possibilities are real.
 And what’s the one thing they all have in common?
 Their Agile implementation is uniquely suited to their context.